Ahmed9Abdellah/Ahmed9Abdellah/README.md

-Fresh Graduate Communication and Electronics Engineer , My main interest is in Embedded Systems
+Iam Fresh Graduate of Communication and Electronics Engineering , My main interest is in Embedded Systems

 <!---
 Ahmed9Abdellah/Ahmed9Abdellah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.